 Mayor Recall

-Heights Citizens for Democracy is working with an ever-growing and diverse group of Cleveland Heights residents to recall the current mayor, Kahlil Seren.
+Heights Citizens for Democracy is working with an ever-growing and diverse group of Cleveland Heights residents to recall the current mayor of Cleveland Heights, Kahlil Seren.

 Every day that Seren remains in office, our city is at risk of harm.
 While there are many egregious actions and behaviors that concern residents and reflect badly on our city, we are particularly alarmed by those that result in immediate harm to Cleveland Heights.